About The DVF Awards

 The DVF Awards were founded in 2010 by Diane von Furstenberg and The Diller-von Furstenberg Family Foundation to recognize and support extraordinary women who are dedicated to transforming the lives of other women; women who have had the courage to fight, the strength to survive, and the leadership to inspire.

-Each year, five awards are bestowed to women who have demonstrated leadership, strength, and courage in their commitment to women’s causes.
+Each year, the awards are bestowed upon women who have demonstrated leadership, strength, and courage in their commitment to women’s causes.
 The Diller-von Furstenberg Family Foundation grants each honoree $50,000 for their non-profit organization in order to further their important work.

 - The International DVF Award

 The following extraordinary women were honored at the 11th annual DVF Awards in Washington, D.C. on February 19, 2020.